-Brussels government: Ecolo shoots down invitation to talks
+Brussels government: Green party Ecolo shoots down invitation to talks

 In a final attempt to break the political deadlock in Brussels, Open VLD negotiator Frédéric De Gucht invited parties to a roundtable meeting scheduled for Monday.
-The French-speaking green party will not be attending, its co-chair Marie Lecocq told BX1 radio on Thursday.
+The French-speaking greens will not be attending, its co-leader Marie Lecocq told BX1 radio on Thursday.

-Lecocq said that she had a "constructive meeting" with De Gucht on Wednesday, but that she remained firm on her position regarding the N-VA.
-Her party would only return to the negotiating table if the Flemish nationalists were not part of the talks.
+Lecocq said she had a "constructive meeting" with De Gucht on Wednesday, but that she remained firm on her position regarding the N-VA.
+Ecolo would only return to the negotiating table if the party were not part of the talks.

 Open to new elections